lidavidm/reduct-redux/docs/architecture.rst

    },

 In particular, note the ``projection`` field, which is the convenient interface to the graphics abstraction described below.
+(See :ref:`JSON-Defined Views` for documentation specifically about defining views via this interface.)

+Read More: :doc:`modules/semantics`.

 gfx: Graphics Abstraction
 =========================